'It's for you', tearful Klopp tells Liverpool fans - France 24

 "It's incredible.
 I hope you stay at home, or go in front of your house if you want, but not more.
 We do it together in this moment and it is a joy to do it for you."

+Thousands ignored Klopp's plea to respect social distancing rules amid the coronavirus as they partied the night away in the streets around Anfield.

-The German promised that the club will recreate the mass scenes of celebration on a parade through the city that followed last season's Champions League win when it is safe to do so.
+But the German promised Liverpool will hold a celebratory parade through the city when it is safe to do so.

 "We will create pictures in the future with the parade whenever it will be for all our supporters," added Klopp.
 "We will be together and enjoy this in a proper manner."

-The long-awaited title was clinched without Liverpool kicking a ball as Manchester City's 2-1 defeat at Chelsea meant Klopp's men have an unassailable 23-point lead at the top of the Premier League with seven games to play.
+The long-awaited title was clinched without Liverpool kicking a ball as City's defeat meant Klopp's men have an unassailable 23-point lead at the top of the Premier League with seven games to play.

 A first league title in three decades caps a meteoric rise for the Reds back to the top of the English game after Klopp arrived in 2015 with the club struggling just to break into the top four.